 Clothing & Packing Tips

-In the tropics, lightweight clothing is suitable yearround.
-Farther south in Australia, although the days are often warm during the southern summer (December–February), a jacket is needed for the evenings.
-During the southern winter (June–August), warm clothing is advised, as is rainwear for the South Island of New Zealand.
-Sneakers are advised for exploring reefs and beaches, as are a sun hat and sunscreen.
+In the tropics, lightweight clothing is suitable year-round.
+Farther south in Australia, a jacket is needed for the cooler evenings in the southern summer (December-February).
+During the southern winter (June–August), warmer clothing is advised, as is rainwear for the South Island of New Zealand.
+Sneakers, a sun hat and sunscreen are recommended for exploring reefs and beaches, as are a sun hat and sunscreen.
 There will rarely be an occasion for formal attire.

 There are no health risks associated with traveling to Australia and New Zealand.
 Travelers should take particular care of sun exposure and drink plenty of liquids.
 If you choose to go swimming, be careful of powerful surf.
 Make sure to obey signs and lifeguard orders, and always swim between the well-marked flags.
 Be sure to check with your healthcare provider for the latest health updates and overseas travel requirements.

 Round-trip flights arrive in Melbourne and leave from Auckland (or Nadi on the extension).
 Flights are also included from Melbourne to Alice Springs, Ayers Rock to Cairns, Cairns to Sydney, Sydney to Christchurch and Queenstown to Rotorua.
 All other transfers are serviced by private motor coach.
 In your free time, you may wish to explore the locations via public transport.
-In Melbourne, the Met (M) transportation system covers tram, train and bus travel.
+In Melbourne, the Metro (M) transportation system covers tram, train and bus travel.
 The tram is an easy way to see the city.
-You can purchase tickets in singles or in bulk at shop vendors, Flinders Street Station and Melbourne Central Station.
+You can purchase tickets in singles or in bulk at shop vendors, Flinders Street Station and Southern Cross Station.
 In Sydney, buses run frequently.
 One of the best ways to see Sydney is by ferry, which you can board at Circular Quay near the Opera House.
-Sydney also features a monorail that runs from the city center to Darling Harbor.
 Christchurch is easily accessed by bus and is also ideal for cycling.
 In Auckland, ferry, rail and bus lines are now connected by the new Britomart Interchange, completed in 2003.

 Australia operates on 220 and 240 volts, and New Zealand and Fiji operate on 240 volts.